 The following are a few pointers for draping a genuine Banarasi saree.

 Always use a fitting cotton petticoat when wearing a heavy Banarasi silk saree.
 This makes it possible for the saree to fit comfortably.
 Make sure the blouse fits properly.
 A silk saree’s beauty can be seriously diminished by creases and wrinkles in the fabric and pattern.
 Before draping them, it is good to give them a quick steam press.
-It is crucial to realize that the entire ensemble might succeed or fail based on the length of the saree pallu.
+It is crucial to realise that the entire ensemble might succeed or fail based on the length of the saree pallu.
 Make sure the pallu length is appropriate for your height—neither too short nor too long.
 When styling Banarasi silk saree, stay away from wearing flats as they could dirty the fabric.

 KNOW YOUR BANDHANI SAREE